carlosrodlop/carlosrodlop-docs/book/AWS_Solution_Architect.md

       - They are assigned Access Key ID & Secret Access Keys when first created => You can get to view these once.
 If you lose them, you have to regenerate them.
       - In order for a new IAM user to be able to log into the console, the user must have a password set
   - `Groups` are a collection of users, and can not have other groups.
 Groups allow you to define permissions for all the users within it.
+  - `Roles`
+    - Types of Roles
-  - `Roles` Assigned to AWS resources, specifying what the resource (such as EC2) is allowed to access on another resource (S3)
+      - Service Roles (To assign permission to AWS Resources), specifying what the resource (such as EC2) is allowed to access on another resource (S3)
+      - Cross account access roles: Used when you have multiple AWS accounts and another AWS account must interact with the current AWS account
+      - Identity provider access roles : Identity Federation (including AD, Facebook etc) can be configured to allow secure access to resources in an AWS account without creating an IAM user account.
     - Adventanges
       - Roles are more secure than storing your access key and secret access key on individual EC2 instances.
       - Roles are easier to manage.
       - Roles can be assigned to an EC2 instance after it is created using both the console & command line.
-    - Types of Roles
-      - Service Roles (To assign permission to AWS Resources)
-      - Cross account access roles: Used when you have multiple AWS accounts and another AWS account must interact with the current AWS account
-      - Identity provider access roles : Identity Federation (including AD, Facebook etc) can be configured to allow secure access to resources in an AWS account without creating an IAM user account.

 - `Policies` JSON Document that defines permissions (`Allow` or `Deny` access to an action that can be performed on AWS resources) for Access Entities (user, group or role)
   - Each statement matches an AWS API request
   - Anything that is not explicitly allowed is implicitly denied